nightmode/feri/docs/multilingual.md

 ### Words

-Words get used in all sorts of places so let's go over examples for each to understand them better.
+Words get used in all sorts of places.
+Let's go over examples for each to understand them better.

 ```js
 "words": {